- Online (See Above):

 Post the repeat slip provided with your prescription indicating the medication you require to the surgery.
 If posting please remember to give at least one weeks notice for a first class stamp and longer if using second class.

-If you are unable to use any of the above options or for prescription enquiries please telephone: 01780 783994 on Monday 9-11am and 9-10am Tue-Fri.
+If you are unable to use any of the above options or for prescription enquiries please telephone: 01780 783 994 on Mondays between 9am and 11am or Tuesday to Friday between 9am to 10am.

 Prescriptions will be ready for collection in THREE working days (longer by post) if you will be picking the prescription up from the surgery.